The Dark-Skinned Lord and His Beloved: Adamson, Ratta, and Krishna-Radha

 The Couple at the Heart of Bhakti Hinduism

 Two features of the couple are worth marking before the comparative material.
-First, Krishna is iconographically distinguished by dark skin, usually rendered as deep blue-black, a color unique among major Hindu deities.
+First, Krishna is distinguished in iconography by dark skin, usually rendered as deep blue-black, a color unique among the major Hindu deities.
 Second, Radha is named in the tradition as the most beautiful woman of her era, the supreme gopi whose love for Krishna stands for the soul's longing for the divine.

-The Urantia Book records a couple whose profile matches these features with a precision that invites direct mapping.
+The Urantia Book records a couple whose profile matches these features with a precision that invites direct comparison.

 What the Urantia Book Says

-Adam's offspring are described as phenotypically distinctive.
-The violet race, named for a specific biological characteristic that later emerged in tradition as a skin-color feature:
+Adam's offspring are described as biologically distinctive.
+The violet race is named for a quality that later traditions could refract as a skin color:

 "Adam and Eve were the founders of the violet race of men, the ninth human race to appear on Urantia.
 Adam and his offspring had blue eyes, and the violet peoples were characterized by fair complexions and light hair color, yellow, red, and brown."
-(UB 76:4.1)
+(76:4.1)

 The violet designation is central.
 It names a racial quality of the Adamic descendants.
-In later traditions, as the memory of the original quality eroded, the color name could be refracted in various directions.
-Dark blue, blue-black, indigo, and violet are chromatic neighbors; mythological transmission across three millennia readily slides between them.
+In later traditions, as the memory of the original quality eroded, the color name could be carried in various directions.
+Dark blue, blue-black, indigo, and violet are chromatic neighbors, and mythological transmission across three thousand years readily slides between them.

 What the Ancient Source Says